mesosphere-backup/dcos-docker/README.md

 or the script will terminate.

 To check the current storage driver, use `docker info --format "{{json .Driver}}"`.

-On Docker for Mac, the default driver is `overlay2`, which is not supported.
-Therefore, it is necessary to either set `DOCKER_STORAGEDRIVER` or to change the host storage driver.

 To change the storage driver on Docker for Mac to `overlay`, go to Docker > Preferences > Daemon Advanced and add `"storage-driver" : "overlay"` to the